Every day, I get 10+ Bitcoin wallets that someone “forgot” the password to. Some are worth a few Bitcoin while some have 100,000 (or more!) Bitcoin.

 What is a fake Bitcoin wallet?

-A fake wallet is one that is created to scam people into thinking that the Bitcoin inside can be unlocked.
+A fake wallet is a wallet.dat file that is created to scam people into thinking that the Bitcoin inside can be unlocked.
 There are many thousands of fake wallets floating around the Internet.
 They are ALL scams.

 How do you make a fake Bitcoin wallet?